benr2o/nodejs/README.md

-# NodeJS sample base file
+# NodeJS sample base project

 This is the first step of our little project.